CCBR/METRO/README.md

 module purge
 module load python/3.5

  # Step 1.)
-Run AASAP to find mutated protein products
+Run METRO to find mutated protein products
- ./aasap run --input  /data/*.xlsx \
+ ./metro run --input  /data/*.xlsx \
-             --output /scratch/$USER/AASAP \
+             --output /scratch/$USER/METRO \
-             --transcripts /scratch/$USER/AASAP/refs/transcripts.fa \
+             --transcripts /scratch/$USER/METRO/refs/transcripts.fa \
              --subset 30
 ```

-### 6. Predict AAsap
+### 6. Predict METRO

-AAsap has a `predict` sub command which utilizes the tool netMHCpan to predict the binding of peptides to any MHC molecule of known sequence using artificial neural networks (ANNs), then perform filtering of output based on user-provided parameters.
+METRO has a `predict` sub command which utilizes the tool netMHCpan to predict the binding of peptides to any MHC molecule of known sequence using artificial neural networks (ANNs), then perform filtering of output based on user-provided parameters.
 This sub command uses the output of the `run` sub command for processing, submitting filtered file to netMHCpan, and then filtering the resulting files with user-provided parameters.
 Users select alleles of interest (`--alleleList`), length of kmers (`kmerLength`), length of peptide sequence (`--peptideLength`), binding affinity threshold ranges (`--highBind` and `--lowBind`).

 #### 6.1 Predict Synopsis

-The `./aasap` executable is composed of several inter-related sub commands.
-Please see `./aasap -h` for all available options.
+The `./metro` executable is composed of several inter-related sub commands.
+Please see `./metro -h` for all available options.
 The synopsis for the predict sub command shows its parameters and their usage.
 Optional parameters are shown in square brackets.

 ```
-$ ./ aasap predict [-h] --mutationFile MUTATIONFILE \
+$ ./ metro predict [-h] --mutationFile MUTATIONFILE \
                               --alleleList ALLELELIST \
                               --outputdir OUTPUTDIR \
                               --outprefix OUTPREFIX \